amitpatel12/Mobilicis-India---Assignment-Nodejs/README.md

     - We can then use the `$sort` operator to sort the results by count and limit the output to the top 10 cities using the `$limit` operator.
     - Finally, we can use the `$project` operator to reshape the output and include only the city name, count, and average income fields.

-## Frontend i am using to show the all the query out using table ant design table
+## I am using ReactJS to display the query results in a table format, utilizing the Ant Design table component for the frontend.